 Since he was still in danger of capture by the Soviet authorities, early in 1946 he secretly crossed to the United Kingdom, with the assistance of Stanley Frolick, secretary of the Central Ukrainian Relief Bureau (CURB), and found accommodation in London.
 For several months he assisted with the work of the Ukrainian Information Service, which operated from the CURB premises.
-In 1947 he worked in the editorial office of the Ukrainskyi Klych weekly newspaper (published from August 1947 to March 1948 by the Organisation of Ukrainian Nationalists [Banderivtsi] in Great Britain), and contributed to almost every issue of the newspaper.
+In 1947 he worked in the editorial office of the Ukrainskyi Klych weekly newspaper, which was published from August 1947 to March 1948 by the UK branch of the Organisation of Ukrainian Nationalists (Banderivtsi), and contributed to almost every issue of the newspaper.

 Towards the end of 1947 he left for the United States, and then Canada, where he settled.
 In 1949-1952 he lectured on Ukrainian literature at the University of Montreal.
 In later years he spent most of his time writing books and articles for various Ukrainian émigré periodicals, including the London-based periodicals Ukrainska Dumka, Vyzvolnyi Shliakh and The Ukrainian Review.